 What Khashoggi’s Murder Tells Us about U.S. Middle East Policy

 As Washington reevaluates the U.S.-Saudi relationship in the aftermath of the murder of Washington Post journalist Jamal Khashoggi, it begs the question of how a close ally would reach the conclusion that taking such an action would not invite any repercussions.
-President Trump’s passive reaction to the murder hints to the deep problems in the relationship and why we shouldn’t be looking to the White House for any major changes.
+President Trump’s passive reaction to the murder hints at the deep problems in the relationship and why we shouldn’t be looking to the White House for any major changes.

 The United States got to this point as a result of a badly mismanaged Middle East policy.
 Under the Trump administration, the U.S. strategic posture towards the region lacks balance and nuance, and as a result, lacks accountability for its allies.
 The two main hallmarks of this strategy are to greenlight our allies’ every ask and to end any opportunity for rapprochement with regional adversaries.

 In the mid-20th century, the U.S. used a “twin pillar” strategy in the Middle East that balanced the region’s two main powers, Saudi Arabia and Iran, with one another.
 This gave the U.S. greater strategic flexibility in the region as both Riyadh and Tehran had their diplomatic doors open to Washington.
 However, the Iranian Revolution in 1979, which (among many other objectives) espoused greater independence from the United States, destroyed the “twin pillar” strategy.
 Since then, we’ve over-invested in our relationship with Saudi Arabia.
 From the Persian Gulf War to holding over $100 billion of U.S. debt and massive arms sales, America’s regional and financial strategy ran through Riyadh.